-- D.7.b.ii.a Passive and resisted findings are similar to those for partial-thickness tears; and/or - D.7.b.ii.b Active elevation will be severely limited with substitution of scapular rotation being evident.

-D.7.c Laboratory Tests (Rotator Cuff Tear)
+- D.7.b.ii.a Passive and resisted findings are similar to those for partial-thickness tears; and/or - D.7.b.ii.b Active elevation will be severely limited with substitution of scapular rotation being evident. - D.7.c Laboratory Tests

-Laboratory Tests are not indicated unless a systemic illness or disease is suspected.
+Recommended - in select patients where a systemic illness or disease is suspected.